 Sometimes people specialize their service or product to much.
 There is a point where a niche is to “niched” for your region.
 For example, you cannot open a transgender clinic in a conservative midwestern town of 5,000 people.
 It won’t work.
 It is very important that you ensure there is a market for your niched service or it will be an uphill battle.

 Lastly, this niche side practice must be something that you can do very part-time.
 You do not want to give yourself a second job.
 That will decrease your freedom, not enhance it.
 It will take a lot of work getting the practice up and running, but after that, it should work for you, not the other way around.
 You do not want to work for your business.
 To avoid that, ensure that this side practice can be operated and maintained on 12 hours or less a week.

 If you follow The Elite Nurse Practitioner Model, the goal is to eventually build multiple side businesses.
 Therefore, it is imperative that each business you build can be maintained on 6-12 hours a week.
 This will allow you to maintain a part-time job to sustain your livelihood while the side businesses generate your wealth.

 Your niche side practice must provide a specialized product and/or service that will generate a profit quickly and can be done on a very part-time basis.
-This is why choosing niche services like men’s health and testosterone replacement therapy, hormone replacement therapy in women, medical cannabis, transgender care, IV infusions, stem cell injections, weight loss, and opioid addiction treatment are great niche side practices!
+This is why choosing niche services like men’s health and testosterone replacement therapy, hormone replacement therapy in women, medical cannabis, ketamine infusion, IV hydration, stem cell injections, weight loss, and opioid addiction treatment are great niche side practices!
 They target a specific market and can be done part-time.

 Every nurse practitioner reading this can easily generate an extra $5000-$10,000 a month with one niched side practice.
 This small side practice can be the catalyst in the snowball effect of business growth.
 Usually it takes 1 small business to become successful, this then snowballs into more and more income streams.
 Your first side practice will be the most important one you start, make it count!